Skip to content

 • CI-friendly

-For production AI systems, teams often add richer evaluation layers such as:
+For production AI systems, richer evaluation layers can be added, such as:

 • LLM-as-Judge evaluators